 (c) a condition that otherwise relates to or limits the operations that the provider is authorised to conduct under the registration.

-(4) Any condition imposed under subregulation (3) must be consistent with the continuing registration requirements.
+(4) Any condition imposed under subregulation (3) must be consistent with the registration standards.

 [Regulation 13 amended in Gazette 25 Oct 2011 p.
 4510; 17 Dec 2013 p.
-6222.]
+6222; 10 Mar 2015 p.
+829-30.]

 14. Period of registration

-Unless it is sooner cancelled by the Council, a WA registered provider’s registration, whether granted initially or renewed, has effect for the period (not over 5 years) set by the Council and specified in the prescribed registration document given to the provider.
+Unless it is sooner cancelled by the Council, a WA registered provider’s registration, whether granted initially or renewed, has effect for the period (not over 5 years) set by the Council and specified in the registration document given to the provider.

+[Regulation 14 amended in Gazette 10 Mar 2015 p.
+830.]

 15. Annual fees payable by registered training providers

 A WA registered provider must pay an annual fee set under regulation 23 on or before each anniversary of the provider’s registration or its renewal.